Weak Gravity Conjecture of Charged-Rotating-AdS Black Hole Surrounded by Quintessence and String Cloud: Kerr-Newman-AdS black hole

 \section{Kerr-Newman-AdS black hole}

-In this section, we are going to investigate the universal relation and also show the weak gravity conjecture how come to game in the corresponding black holes.
-In order to study the universal relation, we have to consider generally thermodynamic relations such as temperature and mass and angular velocity according to the solution of action which is given by $dM=TdS$+$\Phi dQ$+$VdP$+$\Omega dJ$+\textbf{$\eta d\alpha$}+\textbf{$\zeta db$}.
-On the other hand, we need to some black hole like solution to prove the universal relations.
+This section will investigate the universal relation and show the weak gravity conjecture of how to come to the game in the corresponding black holes.
+To study the universal relation, we have to consider generally thermodynamic relations such as temperature and mass, and angular velocity according to the solution of action, which is given by the first law of black hole thermodynamics.\\ On the other hand, we need some black hole solutions to prove the universal relations from thermodynamics quantities.
 So, for these reasons, we introduce the Einstein-Maxwell-AdS action in four dimensions, which is given by \cite{50,51},

-where $F=dA$, $A$ is the potential 1-form and $\Lambda=-\frac{3}{l^{2}}$.
-The solution of action (1) will be Kerr-Newman AdS black hole which is given by \cite{50,51},
+{where $G$ is the Newton's Gravitational Constant}, $F=dA$ is field strength, $A$ is the potential 1-form and $\Lambda=-\frac{3}{l^{2}}$ is cosmological constant {with $l$ the radius of AdS space}.
+The solution of action (\ref{1}) will be Kerr-Newman AdS black hole which is given by \cite{50,51},